beastbytes/view-latte/README.md

 and refer to the _used_ class by the alias or base class name.

 #### Using Namespaced Classes in Latte
+The FQCN must be defined in a `use` tag before the base class name or alias is referenced in the template.
+The best way to ensure this is to place `use` tags at the start of the template.

-The extension replaces the alias or base class name in the `use` tag with the FQCN in the cached template;
-it _does not_ import or alias the class.
+The extension replaces the alias or base class name defined in the `use` tag with the FQCN in class instantation (`new`) statements and class constants during compilation; it _does not_ import or alias the class.

+#### Differences from PHP
+* There is no `as` clause when defining an alias
+* Group `use` definitions are _not_ supported.

 #### {use} Tag
 ```latte